agude/agude.github.io/_books/childhoods_end.md

 {% capture liu_cixin %}{% include author_link.html name="Liu Cixin" possessive=true %}{% endcapture %}
 {% capture three_body %}{% include book_link.html title="The Three-Body Problem" %}{% endcapture %}

-{{ this_book }} was one of---if not the---first sci-fi books I pulled off the
-shelf of my middle school library.
-I don't know how I found it, but I'm lucky I did.
-That was the start of my love of {{ book_author }}, of my love of sci-fi, and my love of reading.
+{{ this_book }} was one of the first sci-fi books I discovered in my middle school library.
+I don't recall how I stumbled upon it, but I'm lucky that I did.
+It sparked my love for {{ book_author }}, sci-fi, and reading in general.

-The book's primary theme is spiritual, but through a paranormal and sci-fi lens.
-It is {{ clarke }}'s version of the evangelical [rapture][rapture]: God sends angels to Earth to shepherd humanity into heaven, leaving behind those who are unworthy.
-The angels themselves are fallen---they are forbidden from entering heaven themselves---and hence demonic in appearance.
+The book's primary theme is spiritual, but explored through a paranormal and sci-fi lens.
+It presents {{ clarke }}'s version of the evangelical [rapture][rapture]: God sends angels to Earth to shepherd humanity into heaven, leaving behind those deemed unworthy.
+The angels themselves are fallen---forbidden from entering heaven---and thus have a demonic appearance.

 [rapture]: https://en.wikipedia.org/wiki/Rapture

 The actual story is that aliens appear over Earth.
-After [6 days][sixth_day] they contact humanity, informing us that they are "the Overlords".
-They usher in a golden age of peace and prosperity at the cost of creativity, all the while keeping themselves hidden.
-The Overlords eventually show themselves, revealing their demonic appearance: horns, wings, cloven hooves, barbed tails.
+After [6 days][sixth_day], they contact humanity, identifying themselves as "the Overlords".
+They usher in a golden age of peace and prosperity, but at the cost of stifling creativity, while keeping their true nature hidden.
+Eventually, the Overlords reveal their demonic appearance: horns, wings, cloven hooves, and barbed tails.

 [sixth_day]: https://en.wikipedia.org/wiki/Genesis_creation_narrative

-Roughly a hundred years after the arrival of the Overlords, human children develop psychic powers, transcend into a group mind, and leave the adults behind to join the Overmind.
-The Overlords, due to some biological quirk, are unable to transcend themselves and instead travel the galaxy helping other species do so.
+Roughly a century after the Overlords' arrival, human children develop psychic powers, transcend into a collective consciousness, and leave the adults behind to join the Overmind.
+The Overlords, due to some biological limitation, are unable to transcend themselves and instead travel the galaxy helping other species achieve transcendence.

-{{ book_author }}'s writing is crisp and clear, allowing him to fit multiple stories in only 200 pages through efficient sentences and pulling back to an omniscient narrator view at times to tell us big picture changes.
-This writing _can_ feel lazy with other authors---why tell us what humanity is feeling instead of giving us characters to show it?---but {{ clarke }} makes it work beautifully.
+{{ book_author }}'s writing style is crisp and clear, allowing him to convey multiple storylines within only 200 pages through efficient sentences and occasional shifts to an omniscient narrator perspective to depict broad changes.
+While this approach can feel lazy with other authors---telling instead of showing---{{ clarke }} employs it skillfully.

-At one point the children view various places in the galaxy through clairvoyance.
-One of these scenes is a direct reference to {{ flatland }}, with 2D life crushed flat by gravity.
-Another---with six stars[^six_stars], a chaotically orbiting plant, and life that has to survive extreme freeze-thaw cycles---is a clear inspiration for {{ liu_cixin }} Trisolarians in {{
+At one point, the children use clairvoyance to witness various places in the galaxy.
+One scene directly references {{ flatland }}, depicting 2D life crushed flat by gravity.
+Another---with six stars[^six_stars], a chaotically orbiting planet, and life that survives extreme freeze-thaw cycles---clearly inspired {{ liu_cixin }}'s Trisolarians in {{ three_body }}.
-three_body }}.

 [^six_stars]:
     > It was a world that could never know the meaning of night and day, of